akka/akka/akka-docs/src/main/paradox/io-udp.md

 @scala[`SimpleSender`]@java[`UdpMessage.simpleSender`] message, which is answered by a `SimpleSenderReady` notification.
-The sender of this message is the newly created sender actor which from this point onward can be used to send datagrams to arbitrary destinations; in this example it will just send any UTF-8 encoded `String` it receives to a predefined remote address.
+The sender of this message is the newly created sender actor which from this point onward can be used to send datagrams to arbitrary destinations; in this example it will send any UTF-8 encoded `String` it receives to a predefined remote address.

 @@@ note